Here’s How Much Economists Say Stay-at-Home Moms Should Get Paid

 In other words, all moms have to do some level of childcare and housework regardless of whether they also work outside of the home.
 That level serves as a sort of baseline — the work moms do for free, so to speak, because of the nature of their responsibilities as mothers.
 The value of what a stay-at-home mom does is the amount of work she can do beyond that baseline because she has more time for those activities.

-Remember, an economist would calculate the marginal value (the additional value) of the childcare a stay-at-home mom provides by subtracting the amount of time working moms spend doing the same task.
-According to the ATUS, married moms with full-time jobs spend 1.32 hours a day providing childcare.
+Remember, an economist would calculate the marginal value (the additional value) of the child care a stay-at-home mom provides by subtracting the amount of time working moms spend doing the same task.
+According to the ATUS, married moms with full-time jobs spend 1.35 hours a day providing child care.

-From an economist’s point of view, a mom would still spend 1.32 hours caring for her children, on average — even if she had a job.
-So the real benefit of being a stay-at-home mom is just the extra 1.27 hours she is able to dedicate to her kids, multiplied by the $13.54 hourly pay of a childcare worker.
+From an economist’s point of view, a mom would spend 1.35 hours, on average, caring for her children even if she had a job.
+So the real benefit of being a stay-at-home mom is just the extra 1.21 hours she is able to dedicate to her kids, multiplied by the $13.22 hourly pay of a childcare worker, which equals $16 per day.

 How Much Moms Could Get Paid for Cooking

-The median weekly pay for a chef is $514, which translates to $14.69 for an average 35-hour workweek, according to the Labor Department.
-Considering that stay-at-home moms spend an average of 1.7 hours a day on food preparation and clean-up, they would make $24.97 a day if they earned chef’s wages.
+The median annual pay for a chef is $50,160 which translates to $24.11 per hour for a 40-hour work week.
+Considering that stay-at-home moms spend an average of 1.6 hours a day on food preparation and clean-up, they would make $38.58 a day if they earned a chef’s wages.

 How Much Economists Say Moms Could Get Paid for Cooking

-Married moms with full-time jobs spend 0.83 hours a day, on average, preparing food — often using budget-friendly recipes.
-Because an economist would consider this the de facto amount of time moms spent cooking, the benefit stay-at-home moms provide is an extra 0.87 hours making food for their families.
-That translates to daily wages of $12.78 for cooking.
+Married moms with full-time jobs spend 0.8 hours a day, on average, preparing meals and cleaning up afterwards.
+Because an economist would consider this the de facto amount of time moms spent cooking, the benefit stay-at-home moms provide is an extra 0.8 hours making food for their families.
+That translates to daily wages of $19.29 for cooking.

 How Much Moms Could Get Paid for Housework

-The median weekly earnings for women who work as housekeepers is $439.
-Based on a 35-hour work week, that’s $12.54 an hour.
-If stay-at-home moms were to earn that much for housework, they would make $19.69 a day for the 1.57 hours they spend, on average, cleaning their homes.
+The mean hourly wage for housekeepers is $13.84.
+If stay-at-home moms were to earn that much for housework, they would make $21.59 a day for the 1.56 hours they spend, on average, cleaning their homes.

 How Much Economists Say Moms Could Get Paid for Housework